LiveContainer/livecontainer.github.io/docs/installation.md

 Note: If you update or reinstall SideStore/AltStore, you'll need to reapply the patch.
 Re-patch is not needed when you refresh your store.

-### With JIT (Requires SideStore 0.6.2-nightly+ (reccomended), StikJIT, or JITStreamer-EB)
+### With JIT (Requires SideStore 0.6.2-nightly+ (recommended), other JIT enabler)
-- Tap the play icon, it will jump to SideStore and exit.
+- In settings, select your preferred JIT enabler.
-- In SideStore, hold down LiveContainer and tap `Enable JIT`.
-If you have SideStore build supporting JIT URL scheme, it jumps back to LiveContainer with JIT enabled and the guest app is ready to use.
+- Tap the play icon.
+(If SideStore, it will jump to SideStore.
+In SideStore, hold down LiveContainer and tap `Enable JIT`.
+It will jump back to LiveContainer with JIT enabled and the guest app is now ready to use.)